odike/odike.github.io/README.md

-# odike.github.io
+# odike.github.io - (Personal Website)
-Building a new website to tell my story in a more comprehensive way.
+A personal website to tell my story in a more comprehensive way.